pitt-crc/user-manual/docs/policies/slurm-limits.md

 ## Jobs are Subject to Priority Queueing
 There are settings in place within the Slurm Workload Manager that allow all groups (and users within those groups) to have equal opportunity to run calculations.
 This concept is called “Fair Share”.
 The fair share is a multiplicative factor in computing a job’s “Priority”.
-At Pitt, we use a multi-factor priority system which includes:
+At Pitt, we use a multifactor priority system which includes:

-Age [0,1] – Length of time the job been in the queue and eligible to be scheduled.
-Longer time spent in the queue recieves higher priority.
+Age \[0,1] – Length of time the job been in the queue and eligible to be scheduled.
+Longer time spent in the queue receives higher priority.
 The maximum is attained at a queue time of 7 days.
 The priority weight for age is 2000.

-Job Size [0,1] – Required Nodes, CPUs, and Memory usage.
+Job Size \[0,1] – Required Nodes, CPUs, and Memory usage.
 Larger requests receive increased priority.
 The maximum corresponds to using all the resources on the cluster.
 The priority weight for job size is 2000.

-Quality of Service (QOS) [0,1] - Factor based on the Walltime of the job.
+Quality of Service (QOS) \[0,1] - Factor based on the Walltime of the job.
 Normalized to the highest (short QOS).
 The priority weight for QOS is 2000.

 <link rel="stylesheet" href="https://cdn.datatables.net/1.13.4/css/jquery.dataTables.min.css">